Privacy T.O.S. F.A.Q. Why Cats? Pricing BCWHS CU Training Donate Status Contact

 A: Yes, you have a couple and a few attempts to sign-in successfully.
 If you get locked out, email Solutions@BlackCatWhiteHatSecurity.com for help.

-Q: Why can't I register or use self-service password resets?
+Q: Why can't I use self-service password resets?

-A: Registration, manual and automated self-service password resets can put systems at risk, since they are highly vulnerable to social engineering attacks.
+A: Manual and automated self-service password resets can put systems at risk, since they are highly vulnerable to social engineering attacks.

-Q: Do you store any information from Infosec or IT Glue?
+Q: Do you store any information from API configurations?

-Q: How secure will my data be with Black Cat White Hat Security?
+Q: How secure will my data be with Black Cat White Hat Security L.L.C.?

 A: We compare our product to OWASP Top 10 Web Application Security Risks and use many technologies to secure your data.
 We protect from SQL Injections, HTML Injections and more!